-Fig. 2.2.2: QE of a copper photocathode versus the applied electric field at 4 days interval.
-Laser pulses at 266 nm with 6 μJ per pulse at 10 Hz repetition rate were illuminating the copper cathode.
-The copper cathode (inset) is diamond turned with an average roughness of a few nanometers.
+Fig. 2.2.2: QE of a copper photocathode versus the applied electric field during 4 days of operation.
+Laser pulses at 266 nm with 6 μJ per pulse energy at 10 Hz repetition rate were used to illuminate the copper cathode.
+The copper cathode (inset) was diamond turned with an average roughness of a few nanometers.
 The theoretical curve corresponds to the QE expression of eq.
 2.2.1 taken from [5].

-Any change of the surface state will modify all the three fundamental parameters (reflection, work function and local electric field) at the same time.
-Changes in the method of polishing the surface will change the microstructures profile and thus the local electric field but it will also change the reflectivity of the surface and might also change the density of contaminants which in turns modify locally the work function.
+Any change of the surface state will modify the three fundamental parameters (reflection, work function and local electric field) at the same time.
+Changes in the method of polishing the surface will change the microstructures profile and thus the local electric field but it will also change the reflectivity of the surface and might also change the density of contaminants which in turns modifies the local work function.

 QE performances of metals

-Because of the technical difficulty to have atomic clean samples free of contaminants, the QE of a polycrystalline metal can easily vary from one reference to another.
+Because of the technical difficulty of having atomically clean samples, free of contaminants, the QE of a polycrystalline metal can easily vary from one sample to another.
 In table 2.3.1, typical values of QE measured for different transition metals are presented.
-These values are obtained by laser illumination at different wavelength on polycrystalline metals.
-Table 2.3.1 comes essentially from Suberlucq in [6] completed with some more recent results.
-The column indicating the work function refers to the data compiled by Michaelson [7].
-These values correspond to the most reasonable work function value for polycrystalline metals used in practice: the so called preferred work function.
-Since the work function depends on the crystal orientation distribution, the vacuum quality and the surface cleanness one can reasonably expect a fluctuation of 0.1 – 0.2 eV from one sample to the other.
+These values were obtained by laser illumination at different wavelengths on polycrystalline metals.
+Most of Table 2.3.1 comes from Suberlucq [6] and augmented with some recent results.
+The work function data was compiled by Michaelson [7].
+These values correspond to the most reasonable work function values for polycrystalline metals used in practice: the so called preferred work function.
+Since the work function depends on the crystal orientation distribution, the vacuum quality and the surface cleanliness, one can reasonably expect a variation of 0.1 – 0.2 eV from one sample to another.
 This is the reason why QE values differ from one measurement to another in table 2.3.1.